Blaze through commits with git aliases

 Save More than a Few Keystrokes

-Here's an example of a quick commit with aliases for git status
+Here's an example of a quick commit with aliases for git status, git add ., and git commit --message.

 Streamline your workflow to be faster and more productive.